 The successful student is given the opportunity to apply to medical school during the summer after the sophomore year without taking the MCAT.
-The Saint Louis University School of Medicine requires that students take the MCAT after they receive provisional acceptance, and students are expected to achieve their highest possible scores on the MCAT, but the scores do not affect the student's provisional acceptance to medical school.
+The Saint Louis University School of Medicine requires that students take the MCAT after they receive provisional acceptance, and students must achieve a minimum MCAT of 500 to matriculate into Saint Louis University School of Medicine.